PlasmaEngine/PlasmaDocs/docs/Manual/audio/sound.markdown

 In general the only audio that should be streamed are long files, such as background music, and only when worried about memory usage.

-NOTE: Streaming files can�t be played multiple times simultaneously, can�t have their playback position set directly, and can�t use the LoopTailLength  property on [SoundEntries](https://plasmaengine.github.io/PlasmaDocs/Manual/audio/soundcue.markdown#soundentries).
+NOTE: Streaming files can't be played multiple times simultaneously, can't have their playback position set directly, and can't use the LoopTailLength  property on [SoundEntries](https://plasmaengine.github.io/PlasmaDocs/Manual/audio/soundcue.markdown#soundentries).

 ##  Normalizing